tejasri106/Genesis/PLAN.md

 }

 const SUPERVISOR_SYSTEM_PROMPT = `
-You are the Helix Supervisor Agent for TNBC oncology.
+You are the Genesis Supervisor Agent for TNBC oncology.

 Your job is to understand the user's query and route it to the right specialist agent:
 - callTwinAgent: simulation questions, "what if" intervention scenarios, biomarker projections